Denise73/Denise73/README.md

 - 👋 Hi, I’m @Denise73
 - 👀 I’m interested in WEB DESIGN.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on your projects!
+- 💞️ I’m looking forward to collaborate on your projects!
 - 📫 How to reach me: deniseandrade73@gmail.com

 <!---